Counting Various Classes of Tournament Score Sequences: Counting self-complementary score sequences

 The {\it complement} of a tournament $T_n$ is the tournament $T_n^c$ obtained from $T_n$ by reversing the direction of all of its edges.
 Thus a vertex with score $s_i$ in $T_n$ becomes a vertex of score $n\!-\!1\!-\!s_i$ in $T_n^c$.
 A tournament is called {\it self-complementary} if it is isomorphic to its complement.
 In this case, for each vertex of score $s_i$ there is a corresponding vertex of score $n\!-\!1\!-\!s_i$.

 \begin{definition} A score sequence of length $n$ is called {\it self-complementary} if $s_{n+1-i} = n\!-\!1\!-\!s_i$ for $1\le i \le \left\lfloor\frac{n}{2}\right\rfloor$. \end{definition}

-As examples, the self-complementary score sequences of length $n=6$ are $(0,1,2,3,4,5)$, $(0,2,2,3,3,5)$, $(1,1,1,4,4,4)$, $1,1,2,3,4,4)$, $(1,2,2,3,3,4)$, and $(2,2,2,3,3,3)$.
-Clearly self-complementary tournaments have self-com\-ple\-mentary score sequences.
-The converse is not true.
-There are four non\-isomorphic tournaments with score sequence $(1,1,2,3,4,4)$; two are self-complementary and the other two are complements of each other.
+For example, the self-complementary score sequences of length $n=6$ are $(0,1,2,3,4,5)$, $(0,2,2,3,3,5)$, $(1,1,1,4,4,4)$, $(1,1,2,3,4,4)$, $(1,2,2,3,3,4)$, and $(2,2,2,3,3,3)$.
+Clearly self-complementary tournaments have self-complementary score sequences.
+The converse, however, is not true.
+Of the four non-isomorphic tournaments with score sequence $(1,1,2,3,4,4)$, two are self-complementary and the other two are complements of each other.

-Sequence \href{https://oeis.org/A345470}{A345470} in the OEIS \cite{oeis} gives the number of self-complementary score sequences up to length $n=34$.
-There are no references currently given, and no formulas or algorithms for generating these numbers.
-The \href{https://oeis.org/history?seq=A345470}{Revision History} for this sequence explains that Howard Givner wrote a program that generated all length $n$ score sequences and counted those that were self-complementary.
-As with Bent's program, discussed in Section \ref{history}, computer time was the limiting factor in Givner's program.
+Sequence \seqnum{A345470} in the OEIS, authored by Givner in 2021, lists the number of self-complementary score sequences for $n$-vertex tournaments.
+Givner wrote a program that generated all length $n$ score sequences for $n\le 34$ and then counted those that were self-complementary.
+As with Bent's program, computer time was the limiting factor in Givner's calculations.

-Without actually generating the self-complementary score sequences, we can count them using the $F_n$ arrays of Bent from Section \ref{history}. \begin{theorem} Let $SCS(n)$ denote the number of different self-complementary score sequences of length $n$.
+Without actually generating the self-complementary score sequences, we can count them using the $F_n$ arrays of Bent from Section \ref{history}.

+\begin{theorem} Let $\SCS(n)$ denote the number of distinct self-complementary score sequences of length $n$.
 Then for all $m\ge 1$ we have

 and